Portuguese Macau: The Passaleão

-On 22 August, 1849, Governor João Ferreira do Amaral was assassinated near Portas do Cerco and the Chinese assassins cut off his head and right arm.
+On 22 August, 1849, Governor João Maria Ferreira do Amaral was assassinated near Portas do Cerco and the Chinese assassins cut off his head and right arm.
 This assassination, ordered, according to rumors, by the Viceroy of Canton, was followed by a military confrontation between the Portuguese and the Chinese imperial troops.
 The latter, shortly after the assassination, sought to gather in and around the Chinese fort of Pak-Shan-Lan or Baishaling (in Portuguese: Passaleão), which was located near the Portas do Cerco.
 According to the spies of the guards of the fortresses of Macau, there were about 500 soldiers in that fort and in the neighboring elevations more than 1500 men, with artillery.

 On 25 August, 1849, a young Macanese second lieutenant, Vicente Nicolau de Mesquita, proposed to the Government Council (which replaced the Governor) to attack the Passaleão fort, whose garrison began bombarding with its 20 cannon the Portas do Cerco, at that time garrisoned by only 120 Portuguese soldiers and three pieces of artillery.
 The situation was unbearable and many residents of Macau predicted the end of Portuguese rule in Macau.

 Mesquita, together with 32 soldiers supported by two pieces of field artillery and two cannons from a gunboat and a lorcha, began the attack on the fort, first bombarding it with an artillery piece that only fired once (since it broke down, after the first shot).
 The shot caused a panic among the Chinese troops.
 The panic of the Chinese soldiers was also related to an African landim soldier, who was the first to jump over the walls of the fort.
 Due to the confusion, Chinese troops from Passaleão and its vicinity withdrew.
 When the Portuguese returned victorious, they took with them, in an act of revenge, the head and hand of a mandarin who had offered resistance.

 After the confrontation of Passaleão, the Tso-tang was transferred to Chinsan or Xiangshan (modern Zhongshan), a Chinese town neighboring Macau, with its power shaken.
 After several protests, insistence and delays, Amaral's head and right arm were delivered on January 16, 1850 and his remains transferred to Lisbon.

 Both Mesquita and Ferreira do Amaral are remembered as heroes in Macau and Portugal.
 Later, Mesquita was promoted to Colonel.
 In 1871, the Government of Macau inaugurated the Arco das Portas do Cerco, with the aim of honoring the deeds of Governor Ferreira do Amaral and Colonel Mesquita.